 Protecting upland wetlands

 Many upland wetlands have been dammed, drained or otherwise modified, mainly for agricultural purposes, and it’s estimated that about 70% of the original upland wetlands have been lost since European settlement.
 Of those that remain, almost all have been modified or degraded through changed water regimes, sedimentation from erosion, damage from domestic and feral animals, and invasion by exotic plant and animal species.

 The conservation of wetlands is guided by the NSW Wetlands Policy, the Ramsar Convention and state and national programs.

 The NSW Government’s Saving our Species program, through a partnership with the University of New England on the Dynamic Lagoons project, is building knowledge and public support to secure threatened upland wetlands on the Northern Tablelands.
 Find out more about the project and ways to get involved at Dynamic Lagoons.
 Download a free copy of Dynamic lagoons – Colour the world of upland wetlands.

 Several upland wetlands are accessible to the public:

 - Mother of Ducks Lagoon Nature Reserve near Guyra is a great place to spot birds, with over 87 species observed to date.
-Several threatened species rely on the reserve for survival, including the curlew sandpiper (Calidris ferruginea) and grey falcon (Falco hypoleucos).
+Several threatened species rely on the reserve for survival, including the curlew sandpiper (Calidris ferruginea).

 - Little Llangothlin Nature Reserve and lagoon near Armidale is a Ramsar-listed wetland and another birdwatching paradise that also supports a great diversity of plant life, including distinct groups of sedgeland, herb land and grassy woodlands.
 You’ll also find tree species such as snow gum (Eucalyptus pauciflora) and threatened New England peppermint (Eucalyptus nova-anglica).